Interest-Only Mortgages

 Frequently asked.

-Common repayment vehicles include investments and ISA portfolios, pension lump sums, the sale of property, endowment policies, and regular savings.
-Most lenders also accept combination strategies using multiple sources.
-The key requirement is that your plan is credible, documented, and has a reasonable chance of producing the required sum by the end of the term.
+Lenders commonly accept investments and ISA portfolios, pension lump sums, the sale of a property, endowment policies, and regular savings.
+Most will also take a combination of these.
+What they really want is a plan that is credible, well documented, and likely to produce the sum needed by the end of the term.

 Talk to a specialist.